 The familiarity of brick and mortar banks can make us feel like they’re infallible, in a league of their own.
 But every so often, we’re reminded that the unthinkable can happen, as was the case as recently as March 2023, where the collapse of Silicon Valley Bank marked the second-largest bank failure in U.S. history.

-Are traditional banks safer than neobanks?
+Are traditional banks safer than fintechs?

-The fact of the matter is that pitting fintechs and neobanks against traditional banks overlooks the interesting relationship between the two.
+The fact of the matter is that pitting fintechs against traditional banks overlooks the interesting relationship between the two.
 In actuality, it’s usually not an “either or,” but an “and.”
-Many leading banking fintechs, or neobanks, are — as the disclaimers on their websites and email footers will frequently remind you — not banks.
+Many leading banking fintechs, or fintechs, are — as the disclaimers on their websites and email footers will frequently remind you — not banks.
 Instead, they are service providers that sit between traditional banks and depositors (whether consumers or businesses) — the goal being to offer a powerful user interface that creates a more streamlined, tech-enabled banking experience where there’s less need for manual busywork, less room for human error, and more room to excel at greater fraud prevention and security.

 Did you know?